obsidiansystems/obelisk/README.md

 The backend's custom Setup.hs automatically cross-compiles the frontend (WASM or GHCJS) and links static assets during `cabal build`.

-The nix shell is not strictly required, if you have `wasm32-unknown-wasi-cabal` and/or `javascript-unknown-ghcjs-cabal` in your PATH, plain `cabal build` will work without nix.
+The nix shell is not strictly required — but the cross-build needs more than the cross cabal: `wasm32-unknown-wasi-cabal`, `wasm32-unknown-wasi-ghc`, and `node` on `PATH`, plus the `OBELISK_WASI_SHIM` environment variable (the nix shell provides and exports all of these).
+See [docs/cabal.md](docs/cabal.md) for the complete plain-cabal workflow: prerequisites (including getting the toolchain from ghc-wasm-meta without nix), static assets, dev runs, production builds, and a manual deploy recipe.

 ## Deployment